How to Go About Finding Your Illegitimate Ancestor's Father

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide:

 We need to review the records which created the profiles and the relationships in our family trees.
 For example, why research the parental identity of an ancestor if he is not really our ancestor?

 Step 3: Create a Profile for the Target Ancestor (and Their Mother]

 Take the data about your ancestor with the illegitimate ancestor and put it into an Ancestor Profile or a Research Plan.
 By taking information out of our database or family trees, we can isolate information about them and stay focused on the methodology.

-Review every document for the ancestor to known when and where they were born.
+Review every document for the ancestor to know when and where they were born.
 See if there are clues to the past hidden in the documents you have previously gathered.
 You might be surprised that they are already there.

 For instance, I discovered the parents of Agnes Anderson after seeing that R P Sparks was an additional informant on her death certificate.
 (The hospital was her first informant).
 A newspaper article showed that Sue Oestling sued Robert Sparks for the life insurance policy followiAgnes'es' death.
 With the full name of Robert Sparks, I soon discovered he was Agnes' brother, and their parents appeared in Rober's records.
 In summary, the clue to Agnes' parents was in a death record I had had all along.
 (To read more about this case, start here)

 Be sure to include clues from your ancestor, including: